looker/hackernews/01_intro.md

   limit: 500
 </look>

-## Finally, which words, if in the Title of the Story are most likely to get you on the Front Page
+## Finally, which words, if in the Title of the Story, are most likely to get you on the Front Page

 <look height="300">
   type: table